Skip to main content

 EH&S will document the review in a report, removing all identifying information of involved parties, focusing on the programmatic elements.
 The WVPP requires annual review and updating, and a review following a workplace violence incident.
 The review will be noted in the WVPP, even when no program changes are recommended.
 When program improvements are recommended, they will be incorporated into the program, implemented, and communicated immediately.

-Section VI: Training
+Section V: Training

 All employees, including managers, are required to have training and instruction on this plan, including: